-Table 28, Table 29, Table 30, Table 31 and the associated maps identify the BiPPA areas within the top four BiPPA tiers.
-BiPPA areas that are currently funded in the Capital Improvement Program are identified as Funded in Capital Budget-the highest tier.
-All other BiPPA areas are broken into tiers based on their Prioritization Methodology score.
+Table 29, Table 30, Table 31, Table 32, and the associated maps identify the BiPPA areas within the top four BiPPA tiers.
+BiPPA areas that are currently funded (more than 50% funded through construction in the six-year Capital Improvement Program (CIP)) are identified as Funded in Capital Budget-the highest tier.
+The relevant CIP project numbers are provided in Table 29.
+Other BiPPA areas are broken